 What is a Backlink?

-A backlink is a web link that links from an external site to your site.
+Backlinks are web links that links from an external site to your site.

-You might have also heard this being referred to as a referring domain, but in reality, you can have 1,000 backlinks coming from 50 referring domains; therefore, it is important not to confuse the two, as they often are.
+*Note: You might have also heard backlinks being referred to as a referring domain, but in reality, you can have 1,000 backlinks coming from 50 referring domains.
+Referring domains are external sites that link to your site.
+Since these external sites, i.e. referring domains, can each have multiple links to your site, there are often a lot more backlinks than referring domains.
+Therefore, it is important not to confuse the two, as they often are.

-In the past, any type of backlinking from another site to your site would result in positive SEO results.
+In the past, any type of backlinking (such as linkfarms) from another site to your site would result in positive SEO results.
 Then, years ago, the search engines got smart to these shady tactics and have since put a stop to the result being positive.
-Throughout 2011 and 2012, Google rolled out a series of algorithm updates, named Google Penguin and Google Panda, that focused on bringing high-quality web pages up to the top of the search engine rankings.
-During these updates, some changes made by Google in order to more effectively rank pages based on backlinks included:

 These days, those old practices of excessive link building (or link farming) are still around for some reason, and when we run backlink audits, we find results like these below: